-Description - If you are not creating a separate service account for a nodes, you should limit the scopes of the node service account to reduce the possibility of a privilege escalation in an attack.
-This ensures that your default service account does not have permissions beyond those ecessary to run your cluster.
+Description - If you are not creating a separate service account for a node, you should limit the scope of the node service account to reduce the possibility of privilege escalation in an attack.
+This ensures that your default service account does not have permissions beyond those necessary to run your cluster.
 While the default scopes are limited, they may include scopes beyond the minimally required scopes needed to run a cluster.
-If you are accessing private images in Google Container Registry, the minimally required scopes are only logging.write, monitoring, and devstorage.read_only.
+If you are accessing private images in Google Container Registry, the minimally required scopes are only logging.write, monitoring and devstorage.read\only.